danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 }
 ```

-Keep in mind that this is a simple example model, and that your real world model
+Keep in mind that this is a simple model, and that your real world models would
-would probably contain a lot more properties, nested types etc. With an approach
+probably contain a lot more properties, nested types etc. Using the approach
-like the one above, the `Codable` approach would ended up looking a lot like the
+above, the `Codable` approach would end up a lot like the `NSCoding`
-old `NSCoding` implementation, with the biggest difference being using enum keys
+implementation, with the big difference of using enum keys instead of strings.
-instead of strings (which we could have used in the old model as well).

 So clearly, this approach should be used very seldom, if ever, and only when you
 know exactly what you're doing and as a conscious choice.

-Instead, the correct way of solving the problem above is to make the `MovieGenre`
+Instead, the correct way of fixing the problem is to make the `MovieGenre`  model
-model `Codable` as well, like this:
+`Codable` as well:

 ```swift
 enum MovieGenre: String, Codable {